rdegraaf/Murderhoboz/Races/Races.md

 ### Thanays [void]

+Ed. note: inspired by Vantablack and other nano-engineered light-absorbing materials

 Thanays have deep black skin, so much so that their features are difficult to see.
-In low light, their eyes tend to reflect red light strongly, making their eyes appear to glow in the dark.
+A clean, dry, and naked thanay looks rather like a black void in the shape of a person.
+Their most visible characteristics are their white teeth and their eyes which reflect red light.
+Under certain lighting conditions, their eyes appear to glow in the dark.
 These two characteristics often make them look "creepy" to those unaccustomed to them.

 Due to their lack of apparent features, non-thanays tend to have difficulty telling thanays apart.
 Thanays themselves claim to be colourful and highly distinctive.
 This is presumably only apparent under infravision.
 They also have unusually good vision under low light.

+Since thanays absorb most incident light, they may overheat in direct sunlight.
+They can compensate by sweating profusely, though this requires them to drink a lot.
+Sun-shading clothing and avoiding work in direct sun are other strategies for managing body temperature.

+Thanay skin can be used to make dark camouflage clothing.
+Ordinary leather tanning destroys its useful properties, yielding a result little different than ordinary leather that has been dyed black; only certain time-consuming and expensive processes give good results.
+Even so, leather lacks the self-healing of living skin so such clothing wears out quickly (again, yielding something similar to black-dyed leather).
+However, thanay skin is relatively easy to acquire even through legitimate means: Enalia has a large thanay population who have no compunction about selling the body parts of their dead.
+Even better, lack of skin has little impact on a zombie.

 **Life cycle & Reproduction**

-Thanays are mammals.
-They are viviparous and feed their newborns with milk secreted from prominent mammary glands on the chests of females.
-Their milk is toxic to most other creatures and is sometimes used as an ingredient in poisons.
+??

 Their family relationships are extremely varied, including various combinations of monogamy, polygyny, polyandry, heterosexuality, and homosexuality, but most groupings are formed for life.
 Sexual relations outside of marriage are unusual and discouraged.